EngineeringProject-Mini/RideHailing-API/README.md

 # RideHailing-API

-This is a simple ATM backend application built using Spring Boot.

-It provides basic REST APIs for ATM operations like deposit, withdrawal, and balance check.
+This is a simple implemention of a Ride Sharing Service that allows riders to request rides, drivers to accept trips, and the system to manage trip assignments, payments, and trip status.

 ---